furtidev/tplinkctl/README.md

 ## Roadmap
 - TL-WR840N
   - [x] Ability to check connected clients.
-  - [ ] Ability to check current status. (with a bunch of other useful information suhc as uptime, DNS etc. etc.)
+  - [x] Ability to check current status. (with a bunch of other useful information suhc as uptime, DNS etc. etc.)
+    - Only basic functionality has been implemented.
   - [ ] Ability to reboot.
   - More will be coming soon!
 - Write a driver for your router!